 A guide to creating custom Memory Books for your patients.
 Plus, a free PDF template.

-At a facility where I worked there lived a relatively healthy resident who had a sudden stroke at the ripe old age of 99.
-She appeared to have a miraculous physical recovery and was discharged from the hospital without follow-up therapy.
+I once had a relatively healthy patient who had a sudden stroke at the ripe old age of 99.
+She appeared to have miraculously recovered and was discharged from the hospital without follow-up therapy.

-BUT, her daughter noticed that mom had stopped talking and was showing significant changes in her memory.
-So, two months post stroke, I was called in to evaluate the patient.
+BUT, her daughter noticed that she’d stopped talking and was showing significant memory changes.
+Two months post stroke, I was called in for an evaluation.

-This is when I introduced the idea of using a Memory Book.
-The daughter dug up old photo albums and we organized the pictures into a book and added captions.
-When we presented the book to the resident, she immediately lit up and began regaling us with stories of her youth.
+The daughter dug up old photo albums and we organized pictures into a book, adding captions.
+When presented with her Memory Book, the patient immediately lit up and began regaling us with stories of her youth.

 The daughter thanked me through tears of joy.
-And all it took was a simple Memory Book to ignite this patient’s memories and help her reconnect with her daughter.
+All it took was a simple Memory Book to ignite the patient’s memories and help her reconnect with her daughter.

 Who Should You Make a Memory Book For?

 A Memory Book, also known a “Reminiscence” or “Orientation” Book is a meaningful and often fun memory tool for our patients with memory difficulties or dementia.
-By including images and simple text about their current and past lives, the books can help orient our patients to where they are and what is happening around them as well as help unearth emotions that trigger other memories.
+By including images and simple text about their current and past lives, the books can help our patients orient to where they are and what’s happening around them, as well as unearth emotions that trigger other memories.

 Help your patients: